Q. How many years will it take to complete the specialist degree at Nicholls State University?

 A. The specialist program is 72 hours, which includes 60 hours of coursework that is completed prior to 12 hours of internship.
 While some students complete the 60 hours of coursework in two years, many complete it in three years.
 Students complete courses in fall, spring and summer semesters.

 Q. When are classes offered?

-A. At Nicholls, graduate courses in the Department of Psychology and Counselor Education are offered in the evening.
+A. At Nicholls, graduate courses in the Department of Psychology, Counseling and Family Studies are offered in the evening.
 One exception is the School Psychology Externship I/II, which requires fieldwork for two full days each week across two semesters, as well as two afternoon supervision meetings weekly.

 Q. Are graduate assistantships available?

 A. Graduate assistantships are available and require 20 hours of work each week.
 Graduate assistantships are paid a stipend each semester and receive tuition waiver.
 Students are responsible for remaining fees.
 View assistantship page for more information and to download application forms.

 Q. Can I work full-time while completing the specialist degree?